crayolaconsumer/weekend-adventure-planner/README.md

-# 🗺️ Weekend Adventure Planner
+# 🗺️ Roam

-A comprehensive Progressive Web App that helps you discover amazing places and plan epic weekend adventures with AI-powered recommendations, accessibility features, and real-time location data.
+A comprehensive Progressive Web App that helps you discover amazing places and plan epic adventures with AI-powered recommendations, accessibility features, and real-time location data.

 ## ✨ Key Features